-Positively charged liposomes have been well known in cell biology and biotechnology since the first cationic lipid N-[1-(2,3-dioleoyloxy)propyl]-N,N,N-trimethyammonium chloride (DOTMA) was synthesized by Felgner and co-workers and successfully used to introduce plasmid DNA to kidney cells [1].
-This lipid-based transfection, also called lipofection, uses the attractive electrostatic interaction between the negatively charged nucleic acids and the positively charged liposomes to build liposome/DNA complexes [1,2].
-Neutrally or negatively charged liposomes used before were not able to attach to nucleic acids and transfer them through cellular membranes into the nuclei of mammalian cells where the genetic information can be read out.
-Therefore, cationic liposomes became increasingly popular in biotechnology.
-Several research groups focused on the improvement of transfection efficiency by changing the liposomal composition, while others elucidated the lipid/DNA complex, called lipoplex, structures [2-4] and their cellular uptakes [5-9].

-In the last decades novel cationic lipid analogues have been synthesized to minimize toxicity.
-At present, 1,2-dioleoyl-3-trimethylammonium-propane (DOTAP) is one of the most favoured and characterized cationic lipids [10].
-In most cases, cationic lipids are used in combination with different neutral lipids or helper lipids, e.g., phosphoethanolamines, phosphocholines, or cholesterol.
+Positively charged liposomes are well known in cell biology and biotechnology since the first cationic lipid N-[1-(2,3-dioleoyloxy)propyl]-N,N,N-trimethyammonium chloride (DOTMA) was synthetized by Felgner and co-workers and successfully used to introduce plasmid DNA to kidney cells.1 This lipid-based transfection, also called lipofection, uses the attractive electrostatic interaction between the negatively charged nucleic acids and the positively charged liposomes to build liposome/DNA complexes.2 Neutrally or negatively charged liposomes used before were not able to attach to nucleic acids and transfer them through cellular membranes into the nuclei of mammalian cells where the genetic information can be read out.
+Therefore cationic liposomes became increasingly popular in biotechnology.
+Several research groups focused on the improvement of transfection efficiency by changing the liposomal composition while others elucidated the lipid/DNA complex, called lipoplex, structures2-4 and their cellular uptakes.5-7 8-9 In the last decades novel cationic lipid analogues have been synthetized to minimize toxicity.
+At present, 1,2-dioleoyl-3-trimethylammonium-propane (DOTAP) is one of the most favored and characterized cationic lipids.
+10 In most cases, cationic lipids are used in combination with different neutral lipids or helper lipids e.g. phosphoethanolamines, phosphocholines, or cholesterol.
 Such co-lipids at the same time decrease lipoplex toxicity and simultaneously increase transfection efficiency.
-It was observed by several research groups that the addition of a neutral lipid with a small head group and long, unsaturated fatty acid chains, e.g., 1,2-dioleoyl-3-glycero-phosphatidylethanolamine (DOPE), to the cationic lipids resulted in liposomes, that partially formed the inverted hexagonal (H{II}) phase in combination with the lamellar phases (L) [11].
+It was observed by several research groups that the addition of a neutral lipid with a small head group and long, unsaturated fatty acid chains, e.g. 1,2-dioleoyl-3glycero-phosphatidylethanolamine (DOPE), to the cationic lipids resulted in liposomes, that partially formed the inverted hexagonal (H{II}) phase in combination with the lamellar phases (L).
 In lipoplexes composed of the same lipid mixture and additional plasmid DNA H{II} structures have been found even more.
-The inverted hexagonal lipid phase, together with other 3D phases, like hexagonal or cubic phases, may serve as intermediate structures for membrane fusion [9,12].
-Therefore membrane fusion has been postulated as the main uptake route of such lipoplexes.
-However, investigations of the last decades clearly show that endocytosis plays the key role for cellular uptake of cationic liposomes while the contribution of membrane fusion is negligible [6,13].
-Considering the slow dynamics of endocytosis and the fact that this process delivers the molecules of interest to the lysosomes where most of them are degraded, the low efficiency of lipofection can be explained.
+The inverted hexagonal lipid phase together with other 3D phases, like hexagonal or cubic phases, may serve as intermediate structures for membrane fusion. ^{9, 12} Therefore membrane fusion has been postulated as the main uptake route of such lipoplexes.
+However, investigations of the last decades clearly show that endocytosis plays the key role for cellular uptake of cationic liposomes while the contribution of membrane fusion is negligible. ^{6, 13} Considering the slow dynamics of endocytosis and the fact that this process delivers the molecules of interest to the lysosomes where most of them are degraded, the low efficiency of lipofection can be explained.

-It was shown by Csiszar et al. that the addition of an aromatic molecule as a third component to the usual cationic and neutral lipid mixture (DOPE/DOTAP) dramatically improves the membrane fusion efficiency of liposomes with the plasma membrane of mammalian cells [14].
-Due to their extraordinarily high fusion efficiency, such liposomes have been called fusogenic liposomes (FLs).
-They have been successfully used for the delivery of different kinds of molecules, e.g., nucleic acids [15], purified proteins [16], polyphenol [17], anti-cancer therapeutics [18], fluorescent lipids [19] or nanoparticles [20].
-The authors analysed liposomes containing DOPE as neutral lipid, DOTAP as cationic lipid component at an equimolar ratio and in addition fluorescently labelled lipids at ca. 5 mol % [14].
-Due to the fluorescent emission of such molecules their cellular uptake was easily monitored by fluorescence microscopy.
+It was shown by Csiszar at al. that the addition of an aromatic molecule as third component to the usual cationic and neutral lipid mixture (DOPE/DOTAP) dramatically improves membrane fusion efficiency of liposomes with the plasma membrane of mammalian cells.14 Due to their extraordinary high fusion efficiency such liposomes have been called fusogenic liposomes (FLs).
+They have been successfully used for the delivery of different kinds of molecules, e.g. nucleic acids15, purified proteins16, polyphenol17, fluorescent lipids18 or nanoparticles19.
+The authors analyzed liposomes containing DOPE as neutral lipid, DOTAP as cationic lipid component at an equimolar ratio and in addition fluorescently labeled lipids at ca. 5 mol%.14 Due to the fluorescent emission of such molecules their cellular uptake was easily monitored by fluorescence microscopy.